dotsonjb14/DocuDude/README.md

 You can deploy this outside of ECS, however your milage may vary, and you will probably need a custom docker file.

+The healthcheck endpoint is /api/healthcheck, I use `CMD-SHELL, curl -f http://localhost/api/healthcheck || exit 1` for the check.

 ## Upcoming Features

 In no particular order